-Your lease or rental agreement should spell out your landlord’s key rent rules, including:
+The lease or rental agreement should spell out the key terms of the tenancy, including:

-State laws in California cover several of these rent-related issues, including limits on late fees, the amount of notice a landlord must provide to increase rent under a month-to-month tenancy, and how much time a tenant has to pay rent or move before a landlord can file for eviction.
-In addition, several cities in California have some form of rent control.
+State laws, along with city and county ordinances, in California cover several of these rent-related issues, including limits on late fees, the amount of notice a landlord must provide to increase rent under a month-to-month tenancy, and how much time a tenant has to pay rent or move before a landlord can file for eviction.

 Rent is legally due on the date specified in your lease or rental agreement (usually the first of the month).
-If you don’t pay rent when it is due, the landlord may begin charging you a late fee.
+If a tenant does not pay rent when it is due, the landlord may begin charging a late fee.
 Under California law, a late fee will be enforced only if the fee is a reasonable estimate of the amount that the lateness of the payment will cost the landlord, and if specified language is include in a written lease or rental agreement.

 California allows landlords to charge $25 for the first bounced check, and $35 for each additional bounced check.

 California landlords may not raise the rent in a discriminatory manner—for example, only for members of a certain race.
-Also, California landlords may not use a rent increase in retaliation against you for exercising a legal right—for example, in response to your legitimate complaint to a local housing agency about a broken heater.
+Also, California landlords may not use a rent increase in retaliation for exercising a legal right—for example, in response to a tenant's legitimate complaint to a local housing agency about a broken heater.

 States set specific rules and procedures for ending a tenancy when a tenant has not paid the rent.
 California landlords must give tenants at least three days in which to pay the rent or move.
 If the tenant does neither, the landlord can file for eviction.